Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Reparameterization Framework

-Given $G$ and $X$, we can easily define various information transfers on the graph as matrix operations.
-E.g., a weighted sum of semantic-equivalent node embeddings can be briefly defined as:
+Given $G$ and $E$, we can easily define various information transfers on the graph as matrix operations.
+E.g., a weighted sum of meaning-equivalent word embeddings can be defined as $E^{'} = G\,E$.

-Graph networks \citep{welling2016semi} extend such graph operators in a multilayer neural network fashion.
-In each layer, non-linear functions and learnable linear projects are also involved to adjust the aggregation of messages.
-In this paper, we build on the idea of GraphSage~\citep{hamilton2017inductive} to define aggregation.
-The re-parameterized word embeddings derived from the first-layer graph network can be defined as follows:
+Graph networks \citep{welling2016semi} extend such operations in a multilayer neural network fashion.
+In each layer, non-linear functions and learnable linear projections are also involved to adjust the aggregation of messages.
+Here, the re-parameterized word embeddings derived from the first-layer graph network are defined as follows: